-- Promote available occupations in the region and the skills needed to obtain those jobs to minority households. - Encourage businesses to create workplaces where diversity, equity and inclusion are cornerstones of their operation. - Engage with workforce development initiatives such as SC Works Trident, whose programs range from WIOA work programs to Vocational Rehabilitation. - Educate residents of the value of upskilling.
-Example: The Charleston Metro Chamber of Commerce Talent 2020 and Beyond report highlighting a skills-first approach to a career path
+- · Promote available occupations in the region and the skills needed to obtain those jobs to minority households. - Encourage businesses to create workplaces where diversity, equity and inclusion are cornerstones of their operation. - Engage with workforce development initiatives such as SC Works Trident, whose programs range from WIOA work programs to Vocational Rehabilitation. - Educate residents of the value of upskilling.
+Example: The Charleston Metro Chamber's reports, Common Skills in High Demand and Mapping Your Path.